kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 Term clause should be used on fields with the [keyword](/core/2/guides/main-concepts/2-data-storage#mappings-properties) type.

 ::: info
-You can use the term query to find documents based on a precise value such as a price, a product ID, or a username.
+You can use the `term` clause to find documents based on a precise value such as a price, a product ID, or a username.
 :::

 **Example:** _Search for documents containing an exact field value_